fernet/spec/Spec.md

 decryption of the Ciphertext.

 When generating new fernet tokens, the IV must be chosen uniquely for every token.
-Random selection will do this with high probability.
+With a high-quality source of entropy, random selection will do this with high probability.

 ### Ciphertext